loophp/collection/README.md

 print_r($customCollection->all()); // ['A', 'B', 'C']
 ```

-The [Collection](./src/Collection.php) object provided by this library implements all the interfaces from this library,
+The [Collection](./src/Collection.php) object implements all the interfaces from this library, and is set as `final`.
-and is set as `final`.
-Feel free to use it like it, decorated or create your own object by using the same procedure as
+Use it like it is, decorated it or create your own object by using the same procedure as shown here.
-shown here.

 ## API